LightBoy01/ai-job-spot/src/content/briefings/briefing-cc22ecfc3d3ffcfde82e56c56846bf16d21dabb4af2cccc45bae28e1179ce32c.md

   - a320
   - airbus
 excerpt: >-
-  The company said it’s taking action because “analysis of a recent event involving an A320 Family aircraft has revealed that intense solar radiation may corrupt data critical to the functioning of flig
+  The company said it's taking action because "analysis of a recent event involving an A320 Family aircraft has revealed that intense solar radiation may corrupt data critical to the functioning of flig
 ---
-The company said it’s taking action because “analysis of a recent event involving an A320 Family aircraft has revealed that intense solar radiation may corrupt data critical to the functioning of flight controls.”
+The company said it's taking action because "analysis of a recent event involving an A320 Family aircraft has revealed that intense solar radiation may corrupt data critical to the functioning of flight controls."